n132/BeapOverflow/README.md

 # PoC
 - Compile the c coude: [main.c](./main.c)
-- Run the python script several times to see the range of the offset: [exp.py](./exp.py)
+- Run the Python script several times to see the range of the offset: [exp.py](./exp.py)

 ![PoC](image.png)